UCD4IDS/WaveletsExt.jl/docs/src/manual/transforms.md

 plot_tfbdry(tree)
 ```

-In fact, this same exact procedures can be implemented with the autocorrelation wavelet transforms, since they're both redundant types of transform.
+In fact, this same exact procedures can be implemented with the [Autocorrelation wavelet transforms](https://www.math.ucdavis.edu/~saito/publications/saito_acs_spie.pdf), since they're both redundant types of transform.
 To implement the autocorrelation transforms, simply change `sdwt` to `acwt`, and `swpd` to `acwpt`.

 ## Shift-Invariant Wavelet Packet Decomposition
-The Shift-Invariant Wavelet Decomposition (SIWPD) is developed by I. Cohen.
+The [Shift-Invariant Wavelet Decomposition (SIWPD)](https://israelcohen.com/wp-content/uploads/2018/05/ICASSP95.pdf) is developed by I. Cohen.
 While it is also a type of redundant transform, it does not follow the same methodology as the SWT and the ACWT.
-One can decompose the SIWPD of a single signal as follows.
+One can compute the SIWPD of a single signal as follows.
 ### Example
 ```@example wt
 # decomposition